 Country-level data on financial inclusion inform the national policymaking processes and are more detailed than global-level data, e.g. due to disaggregation by administrative units.
 Global-level data on financial inclusion are mostly used for country-to-country comparisons as well as for assessing trends on financial access around the world.
 Harmonization of definitions and standardization of data collection methodologies are necessary to generate useful global-level data and benchmarks.

 There are numerous freely available international databases relevant for financial inclusion.
-The most comprehensive global supply-side data source is the Financial Access Survey (FAS) of the IMF.
-One of the most prominent demand-side data sources is the Global Findex of the World Bank.
-Several initiatives aim to reach a consensus on standardising basic indicators of financial inclusion, notably the Global Partnership for Financial Inclusion (GPFI), the OECD SME indicators and the Financial Inclusion Data Working Group of AFI.
-The main target of these initiatives is to offer a benchmark of common and basic indicators to be considered for measuring financial inclusion and to encourage countries to supplement the basic indicators with relevant indicators for the country specific context.
+The most comprehensive global supply-side data source include the Financial Access Survey (FAS) of the IMF with supply-side data reported by Financial Policymakers and Regulators, and from the demand-side at a global scale the Global Findex of the World Bank collecting data from national surveys each 3 years in more than 144 jurisdictions as well as the World Bank Enterprise Surveys collects relevant financial inclusion data and indicators at a global scale.
+Several initiatives aim to reach a consensus on standardising basic indicators of financial inclusion, notably the Global Partnership for Financial Inclusion (GPFI), the OECD SME indicators, as well as the AFI Core Set and 2nd Tier financial inclusion indicators developed by the AFI Financial Inclusion Data Working Group.
+The main target of these initiatives is to offer a benchmark of common and basic indicators to be considered for measuring financial inclusion and to encourage countries to supplement the basic indicators for the country specific context.

 Once the definition of financial inclusion is clear, it is easier to determine what kind of data is needed to measure the current state of financial inclusion, track changes over time and impacts of inclusion.
 Financial inclusion is a multidimensional concept.
 Each country is unique and should determine its own definition given the specific characteristics of the country and its financial sector.
 Although there is no common definition for financial inclusion there is a consensus on the basic dimensions that must be considered for measuring financial inclusion: financial inclusion indicators measure various aspects of access, usage, quality and impact.
 In addition, they consider specific target groups, especially SMEs, women and other vulnerable groups.